 "Okay, I'll make this easy for you.
 I want you to do to me what you did to my friend.
 I want you to reach in and ravage my memories until you find what isn't there."

-She moved closer, reached down the same way she had with Kirk, only Spock caught her hand, murmured, "Christine, do not."
+She moved closer and reached down the same way she had with Kirk, only Spock caught her hand and murmured, "Christine, do not."